 Gatesway provides 24-hour assistance to individuals who qualify for specialized services.
-Our services include assisting friends in selecting staff to work with them, assisting individuals with programs designed to maximize their independence, aiding friends in finding appropriate housing within the community, organizing social activities, and arranging and providing transportation to work, recreational activities, and appointments for individuals.
+Our services include assisting Friends in selecting staff to work with them, assisting individuals with programs designed to maximize their independence, aiding Friends in finding appropriate housing within the community, organizing social activities, and arranging and providing transportation to work, recreational activities, and appointments for individuals.

 In-Home Services provided through home and community-based waiver provide up-to 24-hour daily living supports for people with developmental disabilities.
-These services provide support to enable our friend to live, work, and participate in recreation in a community setting and develop skills in the areas of self-care, communication, money management, home making, and socialization.
+These services provide support to enable our Friends to live, work, and participate in recreation in a community setting and develop skills in the areas of self-care, communication, money management, home making, and socialization.
 Our approved home and community-based services are HTS, DLS/IPS, transportation, home maker, respite, companion, and supported living for areas I and II.

 Group Home Services

-Group Homes Services offer living arrangements for our friends where friends share a single-family home within the community and receive up-to 24 hours per day of support and training in daily living skills.
+Group Homes Services offer living arrangements for our Friends where Friends share a single-family home within the community and receive up-to 24 hours per day of support and training in daily living skills.
 Group home residents are 18 years of age or older.
 These services are offered through OKDHS and include state-slot funding.